Historical Overview of Breast Thermography

 • Breast thermography can augment long-term survival rates by as much as 61%.

-While breast thermography advocates achieved demonstrable proof of the technology's efficacy, clinical studies of mammography screening were reporting mammography's lack of efficacy and health risk.
-Although mainstream medicine became somewhat aware of mammography's drawbacks, the mammography industry largely ignored or argued against the clinical studies, and continues to this day to promote mammography as though it is efficacious and free of health risk.
-Sadly, the mammography industry also ignores the progress made by thermologists and continues its attempts to squelch breast thermography.
+While breast thermography advocates achieved demonstrable proof of the technology's efficacy, studies of mammography screening were reporting mammography's lack of efficacy and health risk.
+Although mainstream medicine became somewhat aware of mammography's drawbacks, the industry largely ignored or argued against the clinical studies, and continues to this day to promote mammography as though it is efficacious and free of health risk and continues its attempts to distract from breast thermography.